MicrosoftDocs/customer-insights/ci-docs/engagement-insights/integrate-audience-insights-engagement-insights.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-The integration between engagement insights and audience insights links environments from both capabilities, and enables data to be shared bidirectionally between them.<!--note from editor: Suggested.-->
+The integration between engagement insights and audience insights links environments from both capabilities, and enables data to be shared bidirectionally between them.

 Use unified profiles and segments from audience insights for more analysis options in engagement insights.
 Export events that have a high business value from engagement insights.
 Use these events to add data to unified profiles in audience insights.